iredmail/docs/en_US/installation/0-setup.dns.md

 * `TTL`: The TTL (Time to Live) is the amount of time your record will stay in cache on systems requesting your record (resolving nameservers, browsers, etc.).
-The TTL is set in seconds, so 60 is one minute, 1800 is 30 minutes, etc..
+The TTL is set in seconds, so 60 is one minute, 1800 is 30 minutes, etc.

 Systems that have a static IP should usually have a TTL of 1800 or higher.
 Systems that have a dynamic IP should usually have a TTL of 1800 of less.